AthN3090/Heiwa/README.md

 ![Keys](/Screenshots/questions.png)

-- As per his/her selections, he/she will matched with a few people who has same type of isuue.
+- As per his/her selections, he/she will matched with a person having similar issues.
-- percentage will be provided as per match
-- After the user select the person he/she will be taken to the personal chat box
+- After the user select the person he/she will be taken to the personal chat box.

 ![Chat](/Screenshots/chat.png)